 Learn how to use Library Search.

-This search box will search libraries worldwide in addition to The Claremont Colleges Library’s holdings.
+By default this search box will search libraries worldwide in addition to The Claremont Colleges Library’s holdings.
 Use the drop down menu to only search The Claremont Colleges Library.

 Use Library Search to gain access to resources owned by The Claremont Colleges Library, and to find millions of resources from libraries worldwide that we do not own.
 In addition to physical materials housed in the library, Library Search also provides access to items indexed in subscription databases, including: